wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 * Correctness

 The only cost-effective path to massive performance is connecting together multiple commodity computers via a high-performance network.
-In present technologies each computer will contain multiple CPUs (cores) that share memory.
+As we add more computers, we add more compute power, more memory, more memory bandwidth, more disk space, etc. In present technologies each computer will contain multiple CPUs (cores) that share memory.
 They might also contain GPUs or other accelerators.

 ![distmem](images/hybrid_mem.gif  "Distributed memory")